Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

   All operations completed!
 ```

-> Note that the full output should resemble that which is listed below.
+**Note:** The full output should resemble that which is listed below.
 Though the order in which the tokens are executed will vary, the `completionBlock` will always print last.

 ```Swift
   Mobile